metal3-io/metal3-docs/design/hostclaim-multitenancy.md

   develop a framework to limit the number/size of compute resources allocated to a tenant, similar to how quotas work for pods.
 However, the specification of such a framework will be addressed in another design document.
-* Pivoting client clusters resources (managed clusters that are not the initial cluster).
 * Implementing network isolation between tenant clusters using a common set of BareMetalHosts.